 An epic multi-day trip to Machu Picchu

-Bike through the mountains, stay with locals in the jungle and zip-line above the valley
+Stay with locals in the jungle, bike along the trial, and zip-line above the valley

 Professional, bilingual guides to assist you throughout the whole journey